MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-PathGradientBrush-GetRectangle-Methods.md

 ---
-Description: 'This topic lists the GetRectangle methods of the PathGradientBrush class.
-For a complete list of methods for the PathGradientBrush class, see PathGradientBrush Methods.' ms.assetid: '626f4ef4-854f-4744-8a72-c62efb55803f'
+Description: This topic lists the GetRectangle methods of the PathGradientBrush class.
+For a complete list of methods for the PathGradientBrush class, see PathGradientBrush Methods. ms.assetid: 626f4ef4-854f-4744-8a72-c62efb55803f
-title: 'PathGradientBrush.GetRectangle methods'
+title: PathGradientBrush.GetRectangle methods
+ms.date: 07/02/2019
 ---

 # PathGradientBrush.GetRectangle methods